 I have always had an interest in the way technology works, and I have a natural aptitude to mathematics and science.

-It started from my fascinations of how airplanes work, to the idea of how handheld electronics and communications worked, and then it evolved to other ideas such as how our bodies and habitats worked.
-It had been a challenge for me growing up in deciding on one single thing that I would want to do for the remainder of my life, and I still do not think that I have adopted that ideology.
-I can be pretty neutral about things, and it is not always a problem!
+It started from my fascinations of how airplanes work to the idea of how handheld electronics worked, and then it evolved to other ideas such as how our bodies and habitats worked.
+It was always a challenge for me to decide on a single interest or path for the remainder of my life, and I still do not think that I have adopted that ideology.
+I can be pretty neutral about things, yet it is not always a problem!

 However, later in high school, what mainly caught my interest was computers!